vkuznet/Skeletons/doc/sphinx/cms.rst

 CMS commands
 ============

-The follwoing CMS commands is available for your needs:
+The following CMS commands is available for your needs:

 - mkdatapkg, generates code based on DataPkg template
 - mkedanlzr, generates code based on EDAnalyzer template